VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 {{< /speech >}}

 I think applying this the other way could be interesting too.
 What if we had bots to tell us what the tone of a received message probably is?
 As an accessibility tool that could be useful.
 Going a little into black-mirror territory, this could even be used to intentionally filter things.
-If the text to be shown is interpreted as being overly persuasive and so likely to be advertising, it could be rendered in a different font so the user can be trained to know to take it with a gain (or heaping pile of) salt.
+If the text to be shown is interpreted as being overly persuasive and so likely to be advertising, it could be rendered in a different font so the user can be trained to know to take it with a grain (or heaping pile of) salt.
 This could get pretty nuts.

 It's also worth considering how conlangs can be used to abuse large language models.
 For example, my friend {{< button relref="/interviews/CadeyRatio" color="interview" >}}Cadey Ratio{{< /button >}}  [went to DefCon31](https://xeiaso.net/blog/dc31) and figured out xe could get the model to repeat misinformation by talking to it in toki pona or Esperanto.